Blog

 • Studio photography

-Coworking spaces often offer large studio space for rent daily or hourly.
+They are usually rented on a monthly basis for hundreds, if not thousands of dollars a month, depending on the size of the space and the location.
+In contrast, coworking spaces can offer large studio space for rent daily or hourly.
 Artists can use these spaces on an ad hoc basis, without feeling locked in for an extended period of time.

 Amenities offered in creative coworking spaces

-• Business coaching and mentoring: freelancing often requires individuals to run their own businesses.
-Offering affordable business coaching or mentoring can be a great way to support your members in their careers.
+• Business coaching and mentoring: affordable business coaching or mentoring can help support freelancers just starting out in their careers.

 Examples of coworking spaces for creatives